Germany women's national football team: 1995–2002: Olympic and World Cup disappointments

 Birgit Prinz scored in a major tournament for the first time in 1995.

-In 1995, Germany won its third European Championship.
+Germany won its third European Championship during the same year.
 After winning all qualification matches, scoring 55 goals, the German team defeated England 6–2 over two legs in the semi-final.
 Germany met Sweden in the final, which was played at the Fritz Walter Stadion in Kaiserslautern, Germany, on 26 March 1995.
-The Swedish team managed to score early, but Germany came back to win 3–2 with goals from Maren Meinert, Birgit Prinz and Bettina Wiegmann.
+The Swedish team managed to score early, but Germany came back to win 3–2 with goals from Maren Meinert, Prinz and Bettina Wiegmann.

 At the 1995 Women's World Cup in Sweden, the German team lost against the Scandinavian hosts, but still succeeded in winning their group by beating Japan and Brazil.
 Germany won the quarter-final against England 3–0, and defeated China 1–0 with a late goal by Bettina Wiegmann in the semi-final.
 On 18 June 1995 in Stockholm, the German team appeared in their first Women's World Cup final.
 Facing Norway, they lost the match 0–2, but as runners-up achieved their best World Cup result until then.

 Women's football was first played as an Olympic sport at the 1996 Summer Olympics.
 Bettina Wiegmann scored the first Olympic goal in the opening match against Japan, which Germany won 3–2.
 After losing their second group game against Norway 2–3, and drawing with Brazil 1–1, Germany was eliminated, finishing third in the group with four points from three matches.
 Head coach Gero Bisanz resigned after the tournament and his assistant since 1983, Tina Theune, took over as the new national coach.
 Silvia Neid ended her playing career and was appointed the new assistant coach.

 The 1997 European Championship was the first test for new coach Theune.
 Following a defeat against Norway, Germany finished second in the qualifying group and only secured qualification by beating Iceland in a relegation play-off.
 After drawing with Italy and Norway, a victory over Denmark in the last group game saw the German team go through to the knockout stage.
 They beat Sweden 1–0 in the semi-final, and on 12 July 1997, claimed their fourth European championship with a 2–0 win over Italy, with goals from Sandra Minnert and Birgit Prinz.